11 Dec Survive a vehicle breakdown in the outback

-Experiencing the Australian outback on a daily basis is an incredible experience for road users, but it can also be fraught with danger as the serenity can quickly turn to road deaths or road trauma.
+Experiencing the Australian outback on a daily basis is an incredible experience for road users, but it can also be fraught with danger as the serenity can quickly turn to car breakdowns, road deaths or road trauma.

 This doesn’t just occur in the form of accidents or collisions, a break down in the outback can also be a serious road safety concern.

 If your vehicle breaks down and you have no mobile phone you find yourself in big trouble stranded in the outback – especially if you are unprepared.

 This is your guide to navigating the Australian outback by vehicle and ensuring you always return home at the end of your trip, safe and sound.